 Free recruiter job description template.
 A recruiter is a human resources professional who oversees the process of searching for, assessing, and screening qualified candidates for employment.
 The recruiter works on behalf of a business or staffing agency, owning the end-to-end process of talent acquisition.
 A recruiter might be hired by a company to fill one or more positions within the company.

-A recruiter may go by various job titles including junior recruiter, technical recruiter, HR recruiter, college recruiter, senior recruiter, human resources specialist, internal recruiter, corporate recruiter, healthcare recruiter, and more.
+A recruiter may go by various job titles.
+Including junior recruiter, technical recruiter, HR recruiter, college recruiter, senior recruiter, human resources specialist, and internal recruiter.
+As well as corporate recruiter, healthcare recruiter, and more.

 Recruiter Job Description Sample

 Our business is seeking a recruiter to oversee the recruitment process and hiring needs within our business.
-A successful recruiter is someone who can develop recruiting plans and a general recruiting strategy to gather candidates that are qualified for our open positions.
+A successful recruiter is someone who can develop recruiting plans.
+And a general recruiting strategy to gather candidates that are qualified for our open positions.
 The recruiter will work with a hiring manager to assess the needs of each role and begin an outreach program.
-The recruiter will handle all pre-screen or phone interviews to determine the appropriate fit for each available job title before setting up a formal interview with the hiring manager.
+The recruiter will handle all phone interviews.
+Interviews used to determine the appropriate fit for each available job title.
+And performing these interviews before setting up a formal interview with the hiring manager.
 Potential candidates should have recruiting experience.

 Recruiter Duties and Responsibilities